bramtayl/Justly/README.md

 ### Controls

 You can edit the gain, starting key, starting velocity, and starting tempo using the controls on the left.
+There are also buttons for raising or lowering the interval of selected chords (see below).

 ### Table editor